Rubikcon/BlockGigs-Mobile-Version-Backend/README.md

 Create the database

-Ensure that the database specified in DB_NAME exists in your MySQL server.
-Start mysql server locally, and login with credentials.
+Ensure that the database specified in DB_NAME exists in your PostgreSQL server.
+Start postgresql server locally, and login with credentials.
 You can then create the database manually:

 ```
 CREATE DATABASE <your-database-name>;